Despite Saudi pledge, another big oil outage would strain supply

 The SPR, or the Strategic Petroleum Reserve of the United States and similar reserves held by other industrialised countries through their membership of the IEA, are consumer countries’ last resort in case of supply outages.

-Another big outage would also encourage the case in the West for relaxing strict monitoring of Iran’s oil exports, stunted by sanctions over Tehran’s nuclear prgram.
+Another big outage would also encourage the case in the West for relaxing strict monitoring of Iran’s oil exports, stunted by sanctions over Tehran’s nuclear prgramme.

 Strategic reserves were last tapped in 2011 during the Libyan conflict.
 China, not an IEA member and the second-largest oil consumer after the United States, also holds stocks.